Enumerative geometry via the moduli space of super Riemann surfaces: Introduction

 Super Riemann surfaces have been studied over the last thirty years \cite{CRaSup,FKPReg,LRoMod,RSVGeo,SWiJTG,WitNot}.
 Underlying any super Riemann surface is a Riemann surface equipped with a spin structure.
-In this paper we consider Riemann surfaces of finite type $\Sigma=\overline{\Sigma}-D$ where $\overline{\Sigma}$ is a compact curve with boundary divisor $D=\{p_1,...,p_n\}\subset\overline{\Sigma}$, and equivalently study pairs $(\overline{\Sigma},D)$.
 The moduli space of super Riemann surfaces can be defined algebraically, complex analytically and using hyperbolic geometry, building on the same approaches to the moduli space of Riemann surfaces.
-The last of these approaches regards a super Riemann surface as a super hyperbolic surface, which is a quotient of super hyperbolic space $\widehat{\bh}$ defined in \eqref{suphyp}.
+The last of these approaches, used in the work of Stanford and Witten \cite{SWiJTG}, regards a super Riemann surface as a super hyperbolic surface, which is a quotient of super hyperbolic space $\widehat{\bh}$ defined in \ref{suphyp}.
+In this paper we consider Riemann surfaces of finite type $\Sigma=\overline{\Sigma}-\{p_1,...,p_n\}$ where $\overline{\Sigma}$ is a compact curve containing distinct, labeled points $p_i$ that define a divisor $D=\{p_1,...,p_n\}\subset\overline{\Sigma}$.
+A boundary component of $\Sigma$ is defined to be a punctured open disk embedded in $\Sigma$ which is a deleted disk neighbourhood in $\overline{\Sigma}$ of any given $p_i\in\overline{\Sigma}$.